dorawyy/thinkr/README.md

 ```

 **Endpoint: `/study/suggestedMaterials`**
-- Retrieves suggested study materials (flashcards and quizzes) from other users' documents that are similar to the user's documents.
+- Retrieves suggested study materials (flashcards and quizzes) from other users' public documents that are similar to the user's documents.
 - Method: `GET`
 - Params:
 ```json